 On a mobile device: Open the hamburger menu (three lines in upper left).
 Then click on Locations under Browse.
 Scroll to the very top of the screen, click on Add/Remove Locations, select Opperman Hall, and click on update locations.

-Rooms may be reserved by law faculty, law staff, officially recognized law school student organizations, and law students who need a room for 1) a class assignment requiring them to create a videorecording, 2) a virtual meeting, or 3) their work as a T.A. or writing fellow.
+Rooms in the Law Library may be reserved by law faculty, law staff, officially recognized law school student organizations, and law students who need a room for 1) a class assignment requiring them to create a videorecording, 2) a virtual meeting, or 3) their work as a T.A. or writing fellow.
 Officers of the local chapter of the National Bar Association may reserve the NBA Archives room for meetings of that organization except during the final four weeks of the semester when students are preparing for exams.
 Members of the Drake Law Library Association may also request access to a Law Library conference room, subject to availability, by calling 515-271-3189 during business hours at least 24 hours in advance.

 To request a room reservation, send an email at least one business day in advance to email@example.com.
 Note the following:

 Please be aware that when you reserve space, you

 If a room is not reserved, patrons may walk in and use the room on a modified first-come, first-served basis, with law students having priority over other patrons.